Chipilo Venetian dialect: Phonology

-In Chipileño there are 21 consonants, one more consonant (/x/) than in Segusino Venetian.
+Chipileño has 21 consonants, one more consonant (/x/) than in Segusino Venetan.
 The consonants in IPA (International Phonetic Alphabet) are the following:

 Furthermore, there is no longer the opposition between /b/ and /v/ between the younger generations of speakers due to the influence of Spanish.

 Grammar

 Chipilo Venetan follows the common word order of Romance languages, subject-verb-object.
 This is used in common declarative clauses, although the subject after the verb is common as well.
 Nonetheless, the language presents SVO order as the least marked and most common.

 Articles are divided into definite and indefinite.
 The definite articles of this variant are: